Larryncent/GAN_basic/README.md

 ## GAN_basic

-- Using GAN to achieve artificial intelligence image generation.
+- Using tensorflow and keras to implement GAN technology for artificial intelligence image generation.